 So, a couple of final suggestions: Be a prospie, if you can manage one (more) visit to Oberlin.
 Also, let Oberlin show you why it's so good.
 Be yourself when you come here to make sure that Oberlin really is the best place for you.
 You can have fun pretending you're having a blast for a weekend at Oberlin, but if you don't get a good feel for the place, what might it be like when you're spending the next four years here?
 Scary thought.

 I was in a movie last weekend!
-My friend Tino and I spent an insane two and half days filming and editing this thing and got it online Monday night, hours before the deadline (which was immediately extended, of course).
+My friend Tino and I spent an insane two and half days filming and editing and got it online Monday night, hours before the deadline (which was immediately extended, of course).
 I play the wizard in the climactic scene and the narrator throughout.
 I also spent this Saturday and Sunday making movies with cinema studies people.
 I find myself taking mental notes while hanging around people who actually know what they're doing making movies.